 This New England Town Is Trying to Help Opioid Users Instead of Arresting Them

-Gloucester, Massachusetts, is set to introduce a drug-forgiveness-and-treatment program for opioid users, the first of its kind in the nation.
+Gloucester, Massachusetts, is set to introduce a drug-forgiveness-and-treatment programme for opioid users, the first of its kind in the nation.

 Starting in June, police in the city of Gloucester, Massachusetts, will no longer arrest opioid users who come to them seeking help—even if they walk into the station carrying drugs.
 Gloucester police chief Leonard Campanello announced the policy in a Facebook post on Monday, writing that he and his department "are poised to make revolutionary changes in the way we treat this disease."